-One Story, Green Mountains Review, Pigeon Pages, and Lunch Ticket, and has been nominated for a Pushcart Prize and Best of the Net.
+One Story, Green Mountains Review, Pigeon Pages, Lunch Ticket, and elsewhere, and has been nominated for a Pushcart Prize and Best of the Net.

 Her poetry chapbook Between Work and Light is available from Dancing Girl Press.

 She is currently working on a short novel about a female Uber driver/Portlander witnessing her sister relapse into anorexia, and a collection of linked stories about factory workers